ambarjobs/event_driven_monolith/Readme.md

 ## License

+> [!CAUTION]
-**As this is a Proof of Concept, this code is not proper to be used on production environment without further hardening.**
+> As this is a Proof of Concept, this code is not proper to be used on production environment without further hardening.

 -----------------------------
 MIT License